zozzlethena/docs/pages/FVM-tokenomics.md

 Combined, the _ve(3,3)_ mechanism rewards behaviors correlated with Velocimeter's success, such as liquidity provision and long-term token holding.
 Liquidity providers receive `FVM` emissions, and `veFVM` holders receive protocol fees, bribes, rebases, and governance power.

-### The mint tank

-42% veFVM is in the mint tank contract and can only be used for minting future partner veFVM 21.5% veFVM is in the mint tank contract and can only be used for minting partner bribe rebates

-## Bribe Rebates

-Whitelisted protocols get 15% rebate in veFVM each epoch based on total $ bribe amount (price of FVM at epoch flip is relevant).
-Top 4 bribers get additional 5% rebate of $ bribe amount in veFVM towards their native pool bribes the following epoch

-### 50M FVM
-50 million FVM is in the mint tank to be used for protocol owned voting power.